theaholtlund/analyse-garmin-strava/README.md

-# PoC: Intelligent Cycling to Garmin Connect
+# WIP: Garmin Connect and Intelligent Cycling

+Project working with Garmin Connect data, potentially importang activities from Intelligent Cycling (if I can find a way to make it work lol, tricky one).
+Still need to implement:

+- More elaborate secret management, use Azure?
+GitHub?

 ## Requirements